Richard-Gidi/Richard-Gidi/README.md

 - 👋 Hi, I’m @Richard-Gidi
 - 👀 I’m interested in machine learning

-- 💞️ I’m looking to collaborate on machine learning projects(predictive modeling and analysis)
+- 💞️ I’m looking to collaborate on machine learning projects(predictive modeling and analysis,NLP)
 - 📫 How to reach me https://www.linkedin.com/in/richard-gidi
 - Ask me about anime